 Hands on: Oculus Santa Cruz review

 The sound on the earbuds remains top quality though.
 Like the ear pads, they're surprisingly robust and the spatial audio remains in place since it's built into the Rift, so you won't be missing out on that either.

 In the box, you'll get the two earphones, different sized earbuds and a tool to switch out the pads.
 Yes, you'll need to use a little plastic "audio tool" to unscrew the current pads – don't just yank them off and break the Rift.
 The earphones are also designated right and left so make sure they're fastened to the correct locations.
 And that's all there is to it when it comes to replacing the pads.
 It's an easy process that takes about five minutes to complete.

 Oculus Rift: Performance

 There are ways to figure out whether a game will make you feel sick, at least according to Oculus standards.
 When going through the library, you can sort by comfort level, alphabetical or most recent.
-Comfort level isn't clearly explained unless you're in desktop mode but it's easy enough to guess what the categorization is – while wearing the headset, a small symbol appears on the bottom left of the thumbnail image if you're sorting by comfort.
+Comfort level isn't clearly explained unless you're in desktop mode but it's easy enough to guess what the categorisation is – while wearing the headset, a small symbol appears on the bottom left of the thumbnail image if you're sorting by comfort.
 A green circle denotes the most comfortable experience, a yellow square is moderate and a red diamond is intense.

 Oculus Rift: Games

-There's no doubt Valve has a larger catalog of games than Oculus but the impending release of Touch should even the score.
-Despite the numbers, the games on Steam aren't exactly the polished, well thought out titles you find in the Oculus store.
+There's no doubt Valve has a large catalogue of games, but the release of Touch has added more titles that have evened the score.
+Despite the numbers, a lot of the games on Steam aren't quite the the polished titles you'd find in the Oculus store.

-Oculus Rift: Closing thoughts
+Oculus Rift: Beyond games